 There are a number of ways to sift through data to ascertain security exposure: Security Information and Event Management (SIEM), Security Operations Centre (SOC) and Threat Hunting are all variations of the same concept.
 That is, a process for storing logs and other forensic evidence, and ignoring the good to investigate only the bad.
 Knowing which one is right depends on how your evidence is generated and what your tolerance level for breaches is.

 A SIEM is mostly an automated log solution with out-of-the-box and customisable correlation rules.
-If out of the box, the rules don’t take into account your risks, the value of your assets and how your business processes interact with your.
+If out of the box, the rules don’t take into account your risks, the value of your assets and how your business processes interact with your technology.
 However, IT but can make some fairly good assumptions about detected hacking activity.

 A SIEM, for example, can detect when an account has had multiple failed log-ins, followed by a successful login.
 It can then follow the activity of the user after the login is ready for a security analyst to determine whether someone forgot his or her password or the account was ‘brute forced’.

 However, a SOC goes further to provide real time response to events.
 Rather than logging and correlating all activity after successful login, the SOC operator can determine the most reasonable course of action: Call the employee?
 Lock the account or watch the account activity in real time?